starullo/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).

+Closure is having access to a function and the lexical environment within which that function was declared.
+It's when you can access and manipulate those private variables even after the function has stopped running.

 2. Study the following code, then answer the questions below.

 ```js